bcm9/wordcloud/README.md

 # wordcloud
-Python function to create word cloud from .docx
+Python function to create word cloud image from .docx text

 Returns n most frequent words in a word document and plots word cloud